 - Say you want it Arnold Palmer style

-There’s also another twist on this: Frosted Strawberry Lemonade, which costs $4.39.
-You can ask for it by name, but in case you get a newbie, order this:
+There’s also another twist on this: Frosted Strawberry Lemonade, which costs about $4.40.
+You can ask for it by name, but in case you get a newbie who doesn’t know this menu hack, order this:

 - Order a large frosted lemonade

 - Also available as a regular lemonade if you want to spend a little less (and not have the ice cream)

 The kitchen moves quickly at Chick-fil-A, and they don’t have time to assemble this for you, so you have to get the pieces and make it yourself.
 Don’t worry; it’s quick and worth it — because it’s one of the best cookie/ice cream sandwiches $4 or so can buy.

 - Place the Icedream soft serve between the cookies; squish together